jsulmont/kafka-rkt/README.md

 ## Caveat

-1. It is currently **not possible** to set a `log` callback as doing so will cause a deadlock. `librdkafka` is heavily treaded and the log callback is called from all threads, often holding locks.
+* It is currently **not possible** to set a `log` callback as doing so will cause a deadlock. `librdkafka` is heavily treaded and the log callback is called from all threads, often holding locks.
 	* hence `rd_kafka_conf_set_log_cb` is simply not exposed.
 	* the workaround, is route all logging to a dedicated queue using `rd_kafka_set_log_queue` and set a thread to [periodically poll that queue](https://github.com/jsulmont/rdkafka/blob/main/complex-consumer.rkt#L300-L317).
 * Ideally `librdkafka` library should be lifted to its own system thread (aka [place](https://docs.racket-lang.org/reference/places.html) in Racket parlance) and run under a dedicated [custodian](https://docs.racket-lang.org/reference/eval-model.html#%28part._custodian-model%29).
 Now I know, and this will probably happen at some time.
+* It is currently not possible to run a stand-alone executable (created with `raco exe`).
+This is due to a problem with the [unix signals](https://github.com/tonyg/racket-unix-signals) library.

 # Background